 But do you get paid?

 No, not really.
-Sure, I’ve scored some paid writing jobs from CTMQ and in 2018 I’m exploring unobtrusive paid advertisements.
+Sure, I’ve scored some paid writing jobs from CTMQ here and there.
 Google Ads nets me some pocket change.
 But CTMQ will never, ever accept “pay for play”.
 In fact, I make sport of calling out what I call “shill bloggers” – you know, the people who blog about restaurants and food and/or are “foodie” Instagrammers who get a free meal from a restaurant in exchange for exposure.
 They LOVE their free meal, of course.
 Their “opinions” are bought in exchange for free stuff.
 Everything you read on CTMQ is honest and forthright and I will never accept anything “free” in exchange for a write-up.

 So how do you make money?